Rohan-s18/Neural-Networks/README.md

   - **Hidden Layer (Multi-input -> Single-output):** This directory contains source code for a general non-linearity (hidden layer) n-to-1 neural network.
   - **Hidden Layer (Multi-input -> Multi-output):** This directory contains source code for a general non-linearity (hidden layer) n-to-m neural network.

+## Perceptron
+This directory uses the hidden layer code from the Simple Neural Networks directory to make different types of Perceptrons, which include:
+  - **Single Layer Perceptron:** This directory contains the source code for a single binary perceptron neural network.
+  - **Multi-Layer Perceptron:** This directory contains the source code for a multi-layer activation perceptron neural network.

 ## Contact
 Please feel free to reach out to me using: